Haji Rais al-Tujjar: Official roles and duties

 When in June 1897, Khaz’al Khan Ibn Haji Jabir Khan succeeded his brother Miz'al as the new Sheikh of Mohammerah, the former duly sent his right-hand man, Haji Rais, to the Persian capital to elicit official recognition.
 Haji Rais also reached out to the British Legation, whereby they responded that they would do all they could to "protect the Shaikh’s interests, and [that] the Shaikh should in return do all he can to further British interests now and in the future".
 Eleanor Franklin Egan described him as a wonderful man about five feet five, that made up in loftiness of intelligence what he lacks in physical stature.
 She further added, that he was the commanding intellect which has stood at the Sheikh’s right hand for more years than most people can remember.
+In his diaries, Reza Khan Shah of Iran describes Haj Rais as the sheikh's independent minister whom the shaikh consults on all matters of his country.

 Haji Rais was, for a brief period, the President of the Khazaliah school in Mohammerah.
 However, after four years of presidentship, the school was eventually handed over to the British Consul at Mohammerah.